 Notable People

-Notable People Contemporary, 2018 2 cited sources
+Notable People Contemporary, 1982 4 cited sources

 J.B.
 Pritzker is an awkward fit for almost every easy political stereotype.

 He is a billionaire who talks like a welfare-state Democrat, a governor from a famously dysfunctional state who now runs on fiscal repair, and a family heir who has made himself politically useful by sounding angrier than many less privileged politicians.
 The archived AmazingJews post caught him only at the moment of inauguration.
 That version is obsolete.
-The real story is what he built afterward.
+The important story is what he built afterward.

 Pritzker matters because he turned Illinois into a test case for whether a wealthy executive with an unapologetically progressive agenda could make government feel both activist and competent.